zilishen/documentation/content/nms/installation/vm-bare-metal/install-acm.md

    sudo systemctl restart nginx
    ```

-5. (Optional) If you use SELinux, follow the steps in the [Configure SELinux]({{< relref "/nms/admin-guides/configuration/configure-selinux.md" >}}) guide to restore the default SELinux labels (`restorecon`) for the files and directories related to NGINX Management suite.
+5. (Optional) If you use SELinux, follow the steps in the [Configure SELinux]({{< relref "/nms/admin-guides/configuration/configure-selinux.md" >}}) guide to restore the default SELinux labels (`restorecon`) for the files and directories related to NGINX Management Suite.

 ---
 ## What's Next